Copenhagen Weather May Averages, Denmark

 For those on a budget, the Wakeup Copenhagen Borgegade is the perfect choice for a May holiday.
-Located in the heart of the city, guests are able to experience all the city has to offer without going broke doing so.
-Additionally, guests never feel as though they are in an economy hotel thanks to the sleek design and amenities that gives you a 4-star experience for a 2-star price.
+Located in the heart of the city, guests are able to experience all the city has to offer without breaking the bank.
 In all, the hotel is home to 498 rooms that are each equipped with air conditioning, free WiFi and flat screen televisions.

 Perfect for business or pleasure, the First Hotel Mayfair offers 106 rooms in a variety of styles to fit just about anyone's budget.
-This boutique hotel is laid back, yet sophisticated all at the same time.
-Each room is uniquely decorated and comes with all the amenities of home.
+This boutique hotel exudes a relaxed vibe that doesn't compromise its sophistication, while its rooms are equipped with all the home comforts you'd expect.
 Guests are also able to take advantage of the free WiFi, special group rates, bike rentals and more.

 The Standard combines food with music in the best possible way.
 Guests are able to dine at one of three restaurants either before or after listening to world-class jazz.
 Utilising fresh ingredients, the chefs take traditional Danish food to an entirely new level.
 Additionally, the restaurant is now open for lunch for those who may have other plans later in the day.